 Series 4: Life is as chaotic as ever for Stella.
 Just when you thought Stella's house couldn't possibly get more crowded, Michael decides to base the office for his go-it-alone solicitors' firm there.

-Series 5 (coming up later): Following a turbulent ride with Michael in the romance department last series, this latest outing sees Stella decide to forgive and forget his past indiscretions.
+Series 5: Following a turbulent ride with Michael in the romance department last series, this latest outing sees Stella decide to forgive and forget his past indiscretions.
 She's so tolerant, she even offers to take in the child he fathered during a fling with Beyoncé.
 But with a commute to London now on the cards for Michael, it'll be far from an easy ride.
 Plus, Stel's first husband Rob arrives in Pontberry with life-changing news for son Luke, while new undertaker-turned-dance teacher Ivan Schloss (Tony Gardner) gets pulses racing, that of Nadine in particular.
 Love is also in the air for Jagadeesh, who falls for the pub's cleaner (Suzanne Packer).

 Ruth Jones says of the new series: "Episode ten of this new series will actually be the 51st episode!
 It's so exciting.
 Friday nights are still an appointment to view in our house even though we've seen all the episodes right through the edit etc. David and I will watch it go out with a big proud smile on our faces.
 We really are so chuffed with the series and can't quite believe we've made this many episodes!"